Sargent Shriver Program for Leadership in Public Service

-From September 2016 to June 2017, the new cohort of Shriver Fellows will engage in hands-on workshops that deepen their understanding of Shriver's approach to social change; develop leadership and professional skills; participate in field trips and site visits to understand first-hand the challenges facing Chicago communities; and work collaboratively to design and launch a program that addresses a critical need.
+From September 2016 to June 2017, the cohort of Shriver Fellows will engage in hands-on workshops that deepen their understanding of Shriver's approach to social change; develop leadership and professional skills; participate in field trips and site visits to understand first-hand the challenges facing Chicago communities; and work collaboratively to design and launch a program that addresses a critical need.
 All Shriver Fellows are awarded a $2000 stipend for their participation in the program.
 Read about the 2016/17 Shriver Undergraduate Fellows here.